openharmony/docs/en/application-dev/ui/arkts-gesture-events-binding.md

     }
     .height(200)
     .width(250)
-    // When the tap gesture is bound to the parent <Column> component through priorityGesture, the tap gesture event of the <Text> component is ignored when the text area is tapped, and the tap gesture event of the<Column> component is preferentially responded to.
+    // When the tap gesture is bound to the parent Column component with priorityGesture, any tap gesture events from the Text component are ignored.
+This means that when the text area is tapped, the Column component's tap gesture event is given priority and responded to first.
     .priorityGesture(
       TapGesture()
         .onAction(() => {